-Astrid Schmidt-King, Executive in Residence of Management and International Business, will teach (IB282) Global Environment of Business, (IB 499) Internship and (LW 410) International Business Law.
-Ms. Schmidt-King received her BA in International Relations from the New York University, NY, a JD from the University of Baltimore School of Law, an LLM from Washington College of Law, and an MA in International Relations and Global Politics from Freie University, Berlin, Germany.
+Astrid Schmidt-King, Executive in Residence of Management and International Business, will teach (IB282) Global Environment of Business.
+Ms. Schmidt-King received her BA in International Relations from the New York University, NY, a JD from the University of Baltimore School of Law, and an MA in International Relations and Global Politics from Freie University, Berlin, Germany.
 She joined Loyola in 2015 as a Visiting Affiliate Assistant Professor and became full-time faculty as an Executive in Residence of Management and International Business in 2018.